-You may remember an engagement story that went viral back in the day before we really knew what “going viral” meant.
+You may remember an engagement story that went viral back in 2007, before we really knew what “going viral” meant.
 It was a proposal, some call it the most elaborate proposal ever, nicknamed, “Remember The Ritz”, which was captured by photographer Ross Oscar Knight.

 Gray, who was known to be frugal, decided to live with his sister for nearly a year to save up for the proposal (talk about dedication!).

 To cap off his signature engagement plans, Robert had the engagement ring custom made to ensure that the symbol of his love for her was as unique as she was.
 On the day the jeweler called for permission to pour the platinum, Keisha became frustrated with his evasiveness and complained, “You know what?
 You’re not romantic enough.”
 Yes, really, that happened.